rom-rb/rom-rb.org/source/doc-pages/guides/adapters/sql.md

 ## Commands

-Standard ROM command API can be used with SQL commands.
-The only additions are `associates` plugin which can automatically set foreign-key value when using command composition or command graph and `transaction` interface.
+SQL commands support all features of the standard [ROM command API](/guides/basics/commands/).
+In addition, the following SQL-specific features are supported:

+- The `associates` plugin, for connecting foreign key values when composing commands
+- The `transaction` interface, which provides a block scope for working with database transactions

 ### Associates Plugin

+The `associates` plugin is used to automatically set foreign-key values when using command composition.

 ``` ruby
 class CreateTask < ROM::Commands::Create[:sql]